BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-With Gödel, he gets right into it.
+With Gödel, he gets right to it.
 After minimal pleasantries, he dives into the math they're discussing.
 To me, von Neumann's tone with Gödel shows both great friendship and great respect.
 With the latter, it seems von Neumann saw Gödel as a true intellectual peer; a notable designation.
 </p>

 <p>
-Like many of the letters in <i>Selected Letters</i>, much of the content of the letters to Gödel are literally just math.
+Like many of the letters in <i>Selected Letters</i>, much of the content of the letters to Gödel are literally mathematical symbols.
 </p>

 <p>